alexjohnj/SACFiles.jl/test/test-files/README.md

 | Alphanumeric | "BLEEPBLO"   |

 The variable `KEVNM` is set to "BLEEPBLOOPBLEEPS" because its longer than the other alphanumeric variables.
+The header version (`NVHDR`) is set to 6, the only valid field.
 The data section is simply 100 zero values.

 ## `test-seismo.sac`